Force over Distance: Chapter 15

 Young raised his eyebrows.

 Rush shot him a wry look.
-“I’m familiar with the concept of politeness on more than just theoretical grounds, you know.”
+“I’m familiar with the concept of politeness on more than just theoretical grounds, y’know.”

-“Are you—” Young broke off, not sure how to continue.
-He sat, pushing the covers back.
+“Are you—” Young wasn’t sure how the hell to land his question, so he sat, pushed the covers back, and regrouped.
 “How’re you doing with all of this?”

 Rush shook his head.
 “Doesn’t matter.”